JuliaQuantumControl/QuantumPropagators.jl/docs/src/overview.md

 ```

 The `QuantumPropagators` packages provides solvers for the dynamic equations of quantum mechanics, most importantly the Schrödinger and Liouville equations.
-We refer to the numerical evaluation of a quantum state ``|Ψ(t + dt)⟩``  from a state ``|Ψ(t)\rangle`` under a given equation of motion as "time propagation".
+We refer to the numerical evaluation of a quantum state ``|Ψ(t + dt)⟩``  from a state ``|Ψ(t)⟩`` under a given equation of motion as "time propagation".

 ## [Getting started](@id getting_started)